 The size and number of boats, seen on the lake, varies on any given day.
-You can find anything from a 12' fishing boat to a 30' cabin cruiser, although PP&L rules prohibit overnighting on boats.
+You can find anything from a 12' aluminum fishing boat to a 30' cabin cruiser, although PP&L rules prohibit overnighting on boats.
 In the winter, the lake usually freezes over fairly solidly and people have been known to venture out on it with everything from iceboats to snowmobiles.
 Many also partake in ice fishing and skating.
 Another local legend involves a car or truck which supposedly had driven out on the frozen lake, had subsequently found itself on some thin ice, and had broken through and sunk.
 The jury is still out on whether the story's true or not, but I've heard it told many times over the years as part of the local lore.
 In the past, as part of the local festivities, a contest was held where a replica of PP&L's mascot, Reddy Kilowatt, was placed on a metal structure on the ice in the cove adjacent to the Tafton Dike.
 People would then make guesses as to which day Reddy would break through the thinning ice in the spring.
 The closest guesser won a prize.

 Besides the large open expanse of water and numerous coves, the lake is also home to 4 islands, which dot the water at various points.
 The largest island is named Epply, and it is situated more toward the dam end of the lake just before Shuman Point.
 There are picnic tables, pedestal charcoal grills, and even a "Job Johnny" type toilet there for day picnickers to use and enjoy.
 In years past, the fourth of July fireworks show was launched from Epply as well.
 The other 3 islands are closer to the creek end of the lake and are progressively smaller.
 Their names are Kipp, Cairns, and Burns.
 Kipp Island is almost as large as Epply and sports a fairly sandy beach in a semi-protected cove on one side, which makes for easy beaching of boats and lessens the risk of gouging a boat's gelcoat on the sharp edged rocks which typically surround the rest of the islands.
 The calm cove (known locally as "Party Cove") in the no-wake zone behind Cairns island, has become a popular rafting spot for boaters.
 The popularity of the cove, and the sheer amount of boats found there on any given weekend in the summer, has created a rift between the sometimes rowdy partying boaters and the waterfront residents along that stretch of the water, who complain about the noise made by the daytime partiers.
 Burns Island is the smallest of the 4 islands, and when the lake water level is highest in the spring, it's barely larger than 2 tennis courts.
 PP&L allows day picnicking on these islands, but prohibits overnight camping (bummer!).

 Since we're on the subject of camping, PP&L operates 4 public campgrounds for family camping.
 These campgrounds are spaced fairly evenly around the lake.
 The Wilsonville campground is the largest and is located in Tafton, between the dike and the dam.
-The campsites in this campground are a little too densely packed for my tastes, and the lake access is virtually unprotected in the widest part of the lake, so there is almost always some chop.
+The campsites in this campground are a little too densely packed for my tastes, and the lake access is virtually unprotected in the widest part of the lake, so there is almost always some chop during the day.
 The Caffrey Campground is on the north side of the lake off of RT 590.
 It's a smaller campground and most of the sites are out in the open with little tree cover.
 The lake access is also pretty much unprotected, although being in a cove offers a slight bit more protection than at Wilsonville.
 The third campground is Ironwood point, located on the south side of the lake off of RT 507, directly across from Burns Island.
 Ironwood Point has many sites in scenic wooded surroundings and even has some lake front walk-up, tent-only sites, which offer a terrific view of the lake.
 The only downside to this campground is the unprotected lake access.
 Last, but certainly not least, is Ledgedale.
 This campground is at the very beginning of the lake, at the mouth of the Wallenpaupack Creek.
 This campground offers scenic wooded campsites and protected lake access in a no-wake zone, which usually results in much calmer water even during the most crowded of weekends.

 Here is a picture of the Ledgedale recreation area: